How to Check for Traffic in Google Maps

 Another great function for smooth travel is knowing when you should travel.
 In the days of Rand McNally’s and MapQuest, we pretty much knew to avoid major cities during morning and evening rush hour.
 But today, Google will give you the busiest times for nearly any roadway based on an average of congestion.

-All you need to do is input your destination just as we did above and click ‘Directions.’
-At the bottom of the screen, tap on ‘Steps.’
+- All you need to do is input your destination just as we did above and click Directions then tap on Steps.

 Check Future Traffic with Google Maps